DS3a/Robotics_project_env/README.md

-# autoz_task

-Open Terminal
-use git clone https://github.com/nksas/autoz_task.git to clone the repository.

-Use <br>
-roslaunch ebot_description task1.launch <br>
-to run the environment
+Welcome to the autonomous robot simulation environment, you can run a wide array of worlds by checking the launch files